JohnrickDev/odin-recipes/README.md

-#Odin Recipes Projects
+# Odin Recipes Projects
-Make recipe web page using html
+Make a recipe web page using html